Table of Contents

-Carefully re-read and revise your manuscript at different times and places.
+Carefully re-read and revise your manuscript.
 Re-reading is essential in the research field and helps identify the most common problems and shortcomings in the manuscript, which might otherwise be overlooked.
-If you are doubtful about the quality of your text, consider Elsevier’s Professional Language Editing Services.
+Often, reading your text out loud will uncover more errors than reading silently to yourself.
+If you are doubtful about the quality of your text, consider Elsevier’s Professional Language Editing services.
 Our professional team is trained to provide you with an optimal text for successful submission.

-The right journal for your article can dramatically improve the chances of acceptance and ensure it reaches your target audience.
+The right journal for your article can dramatically improve your chances of acceptance and ensure it reaches your target audience.

 Once you think your manuscript is ready for submission, the next important step is to read the aims and scope of the journals in your target research area.
 Doing so will improve the chances of having your manuscript accepted for publishing.

 The title and abstract are incredibly important components of a manuscript as they are the first elements a journal editor sees.
-They will be responsible for creating interest and curiosity about the whole work.
+They create interest and curiosity about the whole work.

 Article publishing is every researcher’s aim.
-It brings visibility and recognition, essential factors for those who intend to build a full career in science.
+It brings visibility and recognition, essential factors for those who intend to build a full career in research.
 However, most scientists feel handicapped or lost when it comes to conveying their findings or ideas to others.
-For them, it is hard to re-format a certain type of text to another, be aware of formatting requirements and translate their work into visually appealing outcomes.
+For many, it can be difficult to re-format a certain type of text to another, be aware of formatting requirements and translate their work into visually appealing outcomes.
 Additionally, keeping track of all the steps needed to submit an article for publication can be overwhelming and take too much time that could be spent doing new research.
-In Elsevier, we believe everyone should be doing what they do best: in this case, leave research for scientists and leave the science of turning the best ideas into excellent quality text for our professionals.

 Language Editing Services by Elsevier Author Services:

-- Language Editing Standard: takes a maximum of 7 business days and ensures that your work is written in a correct English (American or British, according to your preferences); it is edited by native speakers and we offer a free re-edit or your money back if the manuscript is rejected due to language errors.
+Our Language Editing Standard takes a maximum of 7 business days and ensures that your work is written in correct English (American or British, according to your preferences); we exclusively use native speakers, and we offer a free re-edit or your money back if the manuscript is rejected due to language errors.